vintik1/russian-house/README.md

 - Netlify CMS for editing content of the website
 - Bootstrap as the main toolkit

-The website is hosted and deployed on AWS Amplify Console.
+The website is hosted and deployed on Netlify.

 You can view the prototype by following [the link](https://master.d2ew76d4b2igww.amplifyapp.com/)